Jonas Jensen-Abbew

-Jonas Jensen-Abbew (born 20 April 2002), also known as AJ, is a Danish professional footballer who plays as a centre-back for AGF.
+Jonas Jensen-Abbew (born 20 April 2002), also known as AJ, is a Danish professional footballer who plays as a centre-back for Eredivisie club ADO Den Haag.

 Club career

 Early years

 Jensen-Abbew started his career at B1973 in Herlev, before joining AB as a U15 player.
-In September 2018, 16-year old Jensen-Abbew also went on a trial at English Premier League club Tottenham's U18 team.
+In September 2018, 16-year old Jensen-Abbew also went on a trial at Premier League club Tottenham's U18 team.

 Nordsjælland

 As a U17 player, in January 2019, Jensen-Abbew joined FC Nordsjælland.
 In his first six months in Nordsjælland, he won the Danish U17 league with his team.
-His first year as a U19 player, the 2019-20 season, was plagued by injuries for Jensen-Abbew, but it turned into six U18 national matches that season, and he also played a number of matches for the club's first team, against a number of Danish 1st Division clubs in the winter training matches.
+His first year as a U19 player, the 2019–20 season, was plagued by injuries for Jensen-Abbew, but it turned into six U18 national matches that season, and he also played a number of matches for the club's first team, against a number of Danish 1st Division clubs in the winter training matches.
 In the 2020–21 season, Jensen-Abbew captained the U19 team.

 On 4 April 2021, 18-year old Jensen-Abbew made his official debut for Nordsjælland in the Danish Superliga against AGF.
 Jensen-Abbew started on the bench, before replacing Adamo Nagalo in the 66th minute.
 This was his only professional appearance in the 2020–21 season.

 Jensen-Abbew was permanently promoted to the first team squad ahead of the 2021–22 season.
 At the end of July 2022, Jensen-Abbew was loaned out to Danish 1st Division club HB Køge for the rest of the year.

-In the 2022-22 season, Jensen-Abbew however only made four official appearances for Nordsjælland.
+In the 2022–23 season, Jensen-Abbew made only four official appearances for Nordsjælland.
 In July 2023, he signed a new deal with Nordsjælland until June 2026.

 AGF

-On transfer deadline day, February 1, 2024, Jensen-Abbew was sold for around 1.5 million euros to AGF, where he signed a 5-year deal.
+On transfer deadline day, 1 February 2024, Jensen-Abbew was sold for around 1.5 million euros to AGF, where he signed a five-year deal.
+In 2026 he won the Danish Championship with the club, the first in 40 years.
+He was however mostly a back-up during the season.

+ADO Den Haag

+On 26 August 2026, it was announced that he had signed with ADO Den Haag until June 2030.The move marked his first transfer outside Denmark and followed his breakthrough season with AGF.